 Read-Aloud Books for Preschoolers

 Preschoolers love to cuddle up and read together.
-They are looking for “more to the story” at this age though a fun read-aloud with fantastic pictures and rhyme is always welcome too!
+They are looking for “more to the story” at this age.
+It’s a great way to talk and discuss what you’ve read.
+A fun read-aloud with fantastic pictures and rhyme is always welcome too!

-When The Wind Stops – For that preschooler who wants to know, “Why?”, this book about days and seasons and beginnings and endings is gorgeous and perfect.
+When The Wind Stops – For that preschooler who wants to know, “Why?”, this book about days and seasons, beginnings and endings is gorgeous and perfect.

 “The Way I Feel” Library – My mother-in-law bought these for my eldest son when he was young.
 They were such a Godsend when he was struggling with emotions.
 We’d snuggle together, read and discuss.
 I’ve kept them in our library for the other kids too, they are such important books.

 Beatrix Potter: The Complete Tales – So you may have read Peter Rabbit before, but what about Jeremy Fisher, The Tailor of Gloucester and my favorite, the Tale of Two Bad Mice?
 These soft illustrations and story lines are ideal for preschoolers (Wow, do those little animals get into mischief, kids LOVE that!)